Plenary speakers

 Matthew has managed conservation, research, management and capacity building projects in Europe, South Asia, Southeast Asia, Africa, South America and North America.
 He is currently the President of the Society of Wetland Scientists Europe, an accredited Professional Wetland Scientist and recent President of the Society of Wetland Scientists Professional Accreditation Program.
 He is a committee member of the Constructed Wetland Association, is an observer on the Scientific & Technical Review Panel for the Ramsar Convention on Wetlands, is a member of the Ramsar Wetland City Accreditation Independent Advisory Committee and is a member of the International Association for Ecology’s Working Group on Wetlands.

-Presentation title: Rights of Wetlands – Transformative change to mend the broken human-wetlands relationship
+Rights of Wetlands – Transformative change to mend the broken human-wetlands relationship

 INTECOL Wetlands 2025 locations